ANDREHN-SCHIPTJENKO PARIS, SANTIAGO-MOSTYN | Photographed by: Alexandra de Cossette

-Southnord artfest - Digging
+Southnord Artfest: Digging Weekend

 The theme of the weekend revolves around archives – the personal and the public, historiography and rewrites, knowledge gaps and various attempts to fill in and recreate deleted histories.
 This weekend we offer film screenings with subsequent talks, a deep listening session, collaboration with archive projects from around the Nordic region where the whole family can contribute to talks and lectures.

-Thursday 23 nOvember
+Thursday 23 November

 • Margarida Waco’s cinematic contribution to the Venice Architectural Biennial 2023 and Marie-Louise Richards’ film “Banana Split”.
 Artist talk afterwards.
 Happening at Klarabiografen.